ishansharma13/Angular-Course-Udemy/README.md

         To actually do this, Input() decorator should be added before el

         __Property Binding is used when we want to pass data from parent to child component__ __Event Binding when we want to pass data from child to parent component by adding a listener to PC__

+    ### Local References can be passed by adding #refname inside any html element and that variable is accessible only in the html template NOT in the typescript code